kingbeful/InAppMiniProgram/Readme.md

 after doing these 2 steps, start the react native server by command: **react-native start** and then press Command + R to build the iOS app

+## FAQ

+### iOS

+- Why I got error message **Failed to execute 'importScripts' on 'WorkerGlobalScope' when using main.jsbundle on iOS simulator** ?

+A: That's because you want debug the offline bundle in chrome.
+Please Command + D to disable it, and then rerun the app with Command + R

+### android

 ## Todos

 1. add test case